Tuition and Fees

 Students are required to pay this non-refundable fee to support athletics on campus.
 This fee allows students to attend CLC sporting events for free.

 Students are required to pay this non-refundable fee to support student clubs and activities on campus.
-This fee allows students to attend CLC Theater productions and sporting events for free and participate in various other student activities at no charge.
+This fee allows students to attend CLC Theater productions at a discount and sporting events for free and participate in various other student activities at no charge.

 Parking/Facility Access Fee – $2.50 per credit hour